Grades 3 - 4

 Grades 11 - 12

-Rubrics are provided for the Six Characteristics of Writing, Constructed Response, Text Evidence, and Content.
+Rubrics are provided for the Six Traits of Writing, Constructed Response, Text Evidence, and Content.

 Viewing these rubrics can help you understand what is expected in essays and how to improve scores.